pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/03-custom-pxl-scripts-3.md

 Pixie's Live UI constructs "Live View" dashboards using two files:

 - The `PxL Script` queries the Pixie platform for telemetry data.
-- The `Vis Spec` defines the functions to execute from the PxL script as well as the how to visualize the query output.
+- The `Vis Spec` defines the functions to execute from the `PxL script`, provides inputs to those functions, and defines how to visualize the output.

 You might wonder how our `PxL Script` (which does not yet have a `Vis Spec`) was able to be visualized in the Live UI.
 The Live UI allows you to omit the `Vis Spec` if you call [`px.display()`](/reference/pxl/operators/px.display/) in your `PxL Script`.
 This call tells the Live UI to format the query output into a table.

 ### Refactoring the PxL Script

 Note that on the last line of our `PxL script`, we call `px.display()`.
 Let's remove this function call and instead use a `Vis Spec` to do the same thing: format the query output into a table.

+Remember that the `Vis Spec` specifies which function(s) to execute from the `PxL script`.
+So we will need to refactor our `PxL script` to contain a function with our query.

 1. Open the script editor using the keyboard shortcut: `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).